 Frequently Asked Questions

-Students are encouraged to reach out to their supervisor about the status of their on-campus job for fall semester.
+Students are encouraged to reach out to their supervisor about the status of their on-campus job.

 Advisors are available to help answer visa questions at the University of Florida International Center.